 Cranberry (Vaccinium macrocarpon) has been used as both food and medicine for centuries.
 It is native to North America and was used by Native Americans to treat bladder and kidney diseases.
-Early settlers from England learned to use the berry both raw and cooked for many conditions, including appetite loss, stomach problems, blood disorders, and scurvy, caused by not getting enough vitamin C.
+Early settlers from England learned to use the berry both raw and cooked for many conditions, including appetite loss, stomach problems, blood disorders, and scurvy caused by not getting enough vitamin C.

 Cranberry is best known for preventing urinary tract infections (UTIs), commonly caused by bacteria known as Escherichia coli (E. coli).
-At first, doctors thought cranberry worked by making urine acidic enough to kill the bacteria.
+At first doctors thought cranberry worked by making urine acidic enough to kill the bacteria.
 Now, studies show that cranberry may prevent bacteria from attaching to the walls of the urinary tract.
-Good scientific studies support using cranberry, either in capsules or as juice, for preventing -- though not treating -- UTIs.
+Good scientific studies support using cranberry either in capsules or as juice, for preventing -- though not treating -- UTIs.

 Found primarily in North America and grown in bogs, cranberry is an evergreen shrub related to blueberry, buckberry, huckleberry, and bilberry.
 The cranberry bush has upright branches with leaves that are speckled underneath by tiny dots.
 Pink flowers blossom and red-black fruits appear during June and July.

 Cranberry fruit is high in antioxidants, partly from substances called proanthocyanidins, which give cranberries their vibrant color.
-Antioxidants neutralize particles in the body known as free radicals, which damage DNA and are throught to contribute to heart disease, diabetes, cancer and other conditions.
+Antioxidants neutralize particles in the body known as free radicals, which damage DNA and are thought to contribute to heart disease, diabetes, cancer and other conditions.

 Cranberries are also an excellent source of vitamin C, another important antioxidant.
 Scientists are researching to see if the antioxidants in cranberries will help protect against heart disease and cancer.